TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/Chapter 1 Problems.md

 =& \frac{e}{\left(1-e^{2}\right)^{5/2}}
 \end{aligned}$$

-Thus, we have proved our orbital average.
+Thus, we have proven our orbital average.

 #### Part (b) - $\langle \left(a / r\right)^{4} \cos^{3}(f)\rangle$
 Like the pervious problem, I decided to use the true anomaly to solve this orbital average.
 Plugging in everything into the orbital average integral gives us the following.